berchman/audio2blog-macos-whisper-metal/README.md

 This project intentionally avoids Python ML inference stacks in favor of a deterministic, native backend that is fast, stable, and low-maintenance on macOS.

+This project prioritizes stability and reproducibility over experimentation.

 ---

 ## Features